RingoOrigo/VRChat-Automated-Unfriend/README.md

 #### For what purpose?
 It is all too common to have people on VRChat friending others in order to build trust to increase their [Trust Rank](https://docs.vrchat.com/docs/vrchat-safety-and-trust-system#trust-rank) and reach the coveted Trusted User status.

-As a direct result, many users on VRChat have lists of "friends" consisitng of hundreds, if not thousands, of users that are barely known or interacted with.
+As a direct result, many users on VRChat have lists of "friends" consisting of hundreds, if not thousands, of users that are barely known or interacted with.
 Despite this, the process of unfriending hundreds of people at a time is tedious and time-consuming as the fastest way is to click through several prompts on the [VRChat Website](https://vrchat.com/home).

 #### I don't want to unadd all of my friends, though!!
 VRCU is not made to unfriend absolutely everyone on your friends list.
 The program has its own system in place to make sure that you keep the people closest to you friended.